aseriousbiz/abbot-docs/src/guides/parsing-arguments-c-sharp.md

 To get this better behavior, we need to write a somewhat complicated regular expression.
 It wouldn't be terrible, but as we handle more and more conditions, it would get more and more complicated.

 Fortunately, Abbot handles this sort of argument parsing for you.
-If you write a C# skill, you have access to the arguments via the `Bot.Arguments` property. `Bot.Arguments` is a custom collection with some interesting properties to make argument handling easier.
+If you write a C# skill, you have access to the arguments via the <xref:Serious.Abbot.Scripting.IBot.Arguments> property. <xref:Serious.Abbot.Scripting.IBot.Arguments> is a custom collection with some interesting properties to make argument handling easier.
 It contains a tokenized set of incoming arguments that already handles quoting and whitespace.

 So in the case of the argument `@paul add "Baby Shark" Makes me dance` (the skill name is always omitted from the arguments), `Bot.Arguments` would contain the collection: